-Regardless of the century, the art of making wine in this region requires persistent passion, which is exactly what we find flourishing at the vineyards of Tierra Calma, where winemaker Helena and husband Rafael Aguillar practice the art of making wine.
+Regardless of who, when or how, the DOP wine region west of Madrid still requires persistent passion to make wines.
+Which is exactly what we find flourishing at the vineyards of Tierra Calma, where winemaker Elena and husband Rafael Aguillar practice the beautiful art of making wine together.

-As winemaker Helena has been experimenting with the alteration of vine-cutting, opting to leave more leaves on the vines in order to shield and protect the grapes from the increased temperatures brought on by climate change.
+As the winemaker, Elena has been experimenting with vine-cutting, opting to leave more leaves on the vines so as to shield and protect the grapes from increased temperatures brought on by climate change.

-In savoring this wine the mind naturally begins to pair it with personal favorites such as grilled lamb, roasted carrots and caramelized balsamic onions…grilled pork with baked apples and fennel…regardless of your preferred dish, desire for something chocolate will most likely call your name, followed by whispers from CYSTER murmuring, “Drink me…”
+CYSTER grenache pairs well with personal favorite meat dishes such as grilled lamb with roasted carrots and caramelized balsamic onions, or grilled pork with baked apples and fennel.
+After your meal, a desire for something chocolate will most likely arise, followed by whispers from your bottle of CYSTER murmuring, “Drink me…”

-As the vines of Tierra Calma vineyards are grown in soil where centuries of bold believers turned visions into reality, this is truly a wine to sip and savor Spain.
+The vines of Tierra Calma vineyards are grown in soil where centuries of bold believers turned visions into reality.
+This is truly a wine to sip and savor the best of Spain.

 Fascinating Fun Facts |

-Merely an hour’s drive from Madrid, the vineyards of Tierra Calma exist near a renowned historic site known as Bulls of Guisando, where large animal stone structures have stood since 2nd Century BC.
-Reportedly carved by a tribe called the Vettones, who not only fought against Carthaginian Hannibal, but too aided the Roman Emperor Claudius with his invasion of Britain in 43-60 AD.
+The vineyards of Tierra Calma exist near a renowned historic site known as Bulls of Guisando, where large animal stone structures have stood since 2nd Century BC.
+Reportedly carved by a pre-Roman tribe called the Vettones, who not only fought against Hannibal but also aided the Roman Emperor Claudius with his invasion of Britain in 43-60 AD.
 Talk about stories seeping through the stones…

-Adding to this impressive landmark is the fact that in 1468, on the hill of Guidando, Isabelle of Castile, who was not yet the queen we know her to have become, signed a treaty granting her the rights of succession for the lands of Castile.
+Adding to this impressive landmark is the fact that in 1468, on the hill of Guisando, Isabelle I of Castile, who was not yet the queen that sent Columbus on way, signed a treaty granting her the rights of succession for the lands of Castile.